phosfuldev/phos_website/_posts/2024-10-02-public-acknowledgement-about-Liv-and-Mukta.md

 Let me just very clearly re-state this in the very beginning this time.

 Since this is ALL yall Liv supporters care about -
 Mukta understands and acknowledges, that sending a poem with explicit imagery, without context or warning, caused harm to Liv.
-Mukta apologise for this (check with Mukta here)
+Mukta apologise for this.
 Mukta said to me "...I should do a consent/note thing, cuz I see it's an act of care and i should utilise it as needed, this one I'm very clear on and I'll practice it as needed".
 Mukta said in comments "And yes I should have asked or given a warning/note at least as, as a survivor i understand feeling triggered and yet i didn't practice this that time which i should have".